sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 But he had already been denied by Doctor Alphys, and well, with her plan explained to him, he was at least sated.
 It would be the same result if King Asgore used your soul for the barrier, of course.

+Now if only he had not been sworn to secrecy... this would have the underground buzzing!
+Alas...

 Alphys re-entered the room after a few minutes of chatter, carrying a black piece of equipment under her arm.
 "Alright Mettaton, sorry to keep you waiting," she said sheepishly.
 "Um, Y/N, while you're waiting for us, I was wondering if you might take a look at something for me?"

 She walked over to the lounge nook where you were sat and placed the device on the table.
 Now that you could see it more clearly, you could see that it was an old laptop from the surface.
 As you reached to open it, she explained, "I uh, found this in the dump last time I was down there, it looks like a type of computer but even after drying it it appears... not to work.
 I've got some tools on the bench over there," she cocked her head toward her workbench, "so if there's anything you can figure out about how this is put together, or if you can even repair it... anything helps."
 She smiled.